 Cyber Crime Statistics

-10. Cyber attacks are the fastest-growing crime globally, estimated to cost $6T by 2021.
+38. Cyber attacks are the fastest-growing crime globally, estimated to cost $6 trillion by 2021.

 How much does an expert expect cyber attacks to cost?
 Cyber attacks were already costing the world an estimated $3 trillion in 2015.
 This makes it a bigger drain on resources than natural disasters and a more profitable crime than the combined global trade of all major illegal drugs.

-11. Well above 700 million people experienced some form of cybercrime in 2017–2018.
+39. Well above 700 million people experienced some form of cybercrime between 2017 and 2018.

-12. Cyber criminals coaxed $1.5T out of their victims in 2017.
+40. Cyber criminals coaxed $1.5 trillion out of their victims in 2017.

-13. On average, it takes a company 197 days to identify that it’s been attacked.
+41. On average, it takes a company 197 days to identify that it’s been attacked.

 That’s 197 days of the company’s processes partly or entirely busy dealing with the effects of the breach without realizing the main cause of the issues it’s dealing with.
 In some cases, incident response can take up to more than a year, especially when companies don’t adopt basic tools like automation and encryption.
 The Equifax Breach of 2017 is a noted example of the delay in threat identification.
 It was believed to have begun in May but was observed only in July.
 By this time, millions of consumer records had already been stolen.

-15. The share of cyber warfare as the primary motivation behind attacks has grown to 4%.
+43. The share of cyber warfare as the primary motivation behind attacks has grown to 4%.

-While cybercrime maintains its dominance in motivations behind attacks (at 88.1%), according to cyber warfare statistics, the use of cyberattacks as a form of warfare has gone up to 4% as of January 2019 from less than 2% in December 2018.
+While cybercrime maintains its dominance in motivations behind attacks at 88.1%, according to cyber warfare statistics, the use of cyberattacks as a form of warfare has gone up to 4% as of January 2019 from less than 2% in December 2018.
 Both government and non-government actors are believed to be involved in cyber warfare.

-16. 70% of all cryptocurrency transactions by 2021 will be for illegal activity.
+44. Seventy percent of all cryptocurrency transactions by 2021 will be for illegal activity.

 This is a substantial increase from the current estimates that range from 20% for the top five major cryptocurrencies to 70% for Bitcoin.
 Cyber security stats from a paper published by the University of Sydney in Australia show that around $76 billion worth of illegal activity per year involves Bitcoin, close to the scale of the US and European market for illegal drugs.

-17. Advertisers lost an estimated $19B to digital ad fraud in 2017.
+45. Advertisers lost an estimated $19 billion to digital-ad fraud in 2017.

 This loss is equivalent to $51 million every day.
 According to cyber fraud statistics, this figure, representing techniques like invisible ads, impression laundering, ad hijacking, bots, popunders, and fake installs, is expected to rise to $44 billion by 2022.

-18. As of March 2019, there are 69 entities in the FBI’s Cyber’s Most Wanted List.
+46. As of March 2019, there are 69 entities in the FBI’s Cyber’s Most Wanted List.

-This list includes the people or groups that have conspired to commit the most damaging cybercrimes against the US, including computer intrusions, wire fraud, identity theft, money laundering, espionage, trade secret theft, and false domain name registration.
+This list includes the people or groups that have conspired to commit the most damaging cybercrimes against the US, including computer intrusions, wire fraud, identity theft, money laundering, espionage, trade-secret theft, and false domain name registration.
 This list is a good proxy for the future of cyber crime in the US.
 The fact that this list has gone up from having just 19 entries in 2016 to 69 now shows the increasing level of threat from cybercrime.